-If you’re parking in town there will be plenty of metered spots ranging from two hours (such as on High Street) to ten hours (such as the north side of Church Street, the south side of Walnut Street, and the Uptown Parking Lot at 21 N. Main Street).
+If you’re parking in town there will be plenty of metered spots ranging from two hours (such as on High Street) to eleven hours (such as sections of Church & Walnut Street).
 All meters will have the maximum time posted on them so make sure to have a look first.

 Meters are FREE on Sundays and after 8:00 PM Mondays - Saturdays.

 The Enjoy Oxford office has a fold-out map with all the parking locations in town.
 You can also download the map here.

-There’s a 24-hour parking garage (you can park your vehicle overnight here) located in town at the northwest corner of South Main Street and West Walnut Street.
-Also located in the uptown district is the Parking Lot located at 21 N. Main Street.
+There’s a 24-hour parking garage (you can park your vehicle overnight here) located in town at the northwest corner of South Main Street and West Walnut Street (get directions here).
+Also located in the uptown district is the Parking Lot located at 21 North Main Street (get directions here).
 Both the Parking Garage AND the Uptown Parking Lot use Pay Stations (view how to use here) rather than meters.
 Keep in mind that you must have money in the meter at all times, including Sundays.

 The upper levels of the parking garage are reserved for guests of the Elms Hotel and leased parking spaces.

 On the Street and in Lots

 If you’re parking on the Miami University campus, you can use a credit card at meters or at parking lot kiosks.

 Keep an eye out, however, because some parking lots require specific permits such as the “red lots” that require a faculty/staff permit.
 There’s good news, though!
 You don’t have to have a faculty pass to park in these lots, but you do need what we jokingly call a “Hunting License” which is a visitor parking pass that doesn’t guarantee you a spot but does allow you to “hunt” for spots in “red lots” and others.
 The pass only costs $3 a day.
 You can purchase it here.

 For more information on where you do and don’t need a parking permit on campus, click here and scroll to the bottom where it says Visitors.